eclipse-vertx/vert.x/README.md

 Some of the key highlights include:

 * Polyglot.
-Write your application components in JavaScript, Java or Ruby.
+Write your application components in JavaScript, Ruby, Groovy or Java.
 It's up to you.
 Or mix and match several programming languages in a single application.
-(Groovy, Scala and Clojure support is scheduled too).
+(Scala and Clojure support is scheduled too).

 * No more worrying about concurrency.
-Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.
-Race conditions and locks are a thing of the past.
+Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming, yet scales seamlessly over available cores.

 * Vert.x has a super simple, asynchronous programming model for writing truly scalable non-blocking applications.